-This is a post-baccalaureate certificate to prepare graduates of English programs for teacher licensure in English Language Arts at the secondary education level.
+This is a post-baccalaureate certificate to prepare graduates of English programs for teacher certification in English Language Arts at the secondary education level.

-This sequence of courses is approved by the Illinois State Board of Education and leads to the Initial Secondary

-Licensure in English Language Arts.
-To be recommended for licensure by Governors State University, students must earn a grade of "B" or better in EDUC4999: Student Teaching: English.
+This sequence of courses is approved by the Illinois State Board of Education and leads to the Initial Secondary Certificate in English Language Arts.
+To be recommended for certification by Governors State University, students must earn a grade of "B" or better in EDUC4999: Student Teaching: English.

-To be recommended for an Illinois State Board of Education teaching license, the student must present evidence of having passed the Test of Academic Proficiency (formerly Basic Skills), Subject-Matter Knowledge, and Assessment of Professional Teaching examinations of the Illinois Certification Testing System.
+To be recommended for an Illinois State Board of Education teaching certificate, the student must present evidence of having passed the Basic Skills, Subject-Matter Knowledge, and Assessment of Professional Teaching examinations of the Illinois Certification Testing System.

-Students must meet other requirements for licensure through approved programs listed in the Licensure of Teachers and Other School Professionals section in this catalog.
+Students must meet other requirements for certification through approved programs listed in the Teacher Education and Certification section in this catalog.
 This requirement is likely to include additional general education, education, and content courses.